mondele/btt-writer-docs/docs/desktop.rst

 Logging Out
 -----------

 You do not need to log out of the app before you close it.
-If you do not log out, when you reopen translationStudio you will still be logged in.
+If you do not log out, when you reopen BTT Writer you will still be logged in.

 However, you may want to log out to change the logged-in user.
 For example, you may do your work offline with an offline account, but when you want to upload your work you need to use a Door43 account.